Exploring Rental Prices in Expat-Friendly Areas of Belize

 Rental Caps in Belize

-When renting a property in Belize, tenants typically have to pay a deposit of one to two months’ rent.
-This deposit is held by the landlord as security for any damages or unpaid rent at the end of the tenancy.
+When renting a property in Belize, tenants are typically required to provide a security deposit to the landlord.
+The amount of the deposit can vary but is often equivalent to one or two months’ rent.
+This deposit serves as security for the landlord against potential property damage or unpaid rent.

 Here are some key rules and considerations related to deposits in Belize:

 - Deposit Return: At the end of the tenancy, the landlord is generally obligated to return the deposit to the tenant, provided there are no outstanding rent payments and the property is in good condition.